 Q: How does a new collegiate or alumni chapter get set up?

 A: Prospective collegiate chapters: Schools with AACSB accreditation are eligible for a BGS chapter, and it takes only a few easy steps.
 Click here for more details on how to get your chapter established.
 For further questions, email email@example.com.

 BGS members interesting in establishing an active alumni presence in their area are encouraged to contact firstname.lastname@example.org.

 Q: How do I explain Beta Gamma Sigma to my friends, or in a job interview?

 A: Tell your friends and family that you’re now part of the world’s most prestigious business honor society.
 Your membership is proof that you are the best of the best, and that Beta Gamma Sigma sees in you the potential to be a leader of the business world.

 Add the official BGS key to your resume and talk to your future employers about how Beta Gamma Sigma membership is proof of your aptitude, perseverance, and talent.
 Consider adding this to your cover letter:

 “A lifetime member of Beta Gamma Sigma (BGS).
-BGS recognizes and honors the top 10% of undergraduate students, top 20% of graduate students and all doctoral candidates from around the world in business schools accredited by The Association to Advance Collegiate Schools of Business (AACSB)."
+BGS recognizes and honors the top 10% of undergraduate students, top 20% of graduate students and all doctoral candidates, who have successfully defended their dissertation, from around the world in business schools accredited by The Association to Advance Collegiate Schools of Business (AACSB)."